Robertgreenwood27/bookapp/content/chapter3.md

 ---
-title: "Chapter 3: Consumed by Shadow"
+title: "Chapter 3: The Void"
 backgroundImage: "/images/default-bg.jpg"
 ---

-## Part 1: Descent into Darkness

 The call center no longer hummed with the cacophony of voices that had once grated on Arris's nerves.
 Instead, a palpable silence hung in the air, broken only by the occasional whisper or the muted tapping of keys.
 It was as if the very building held its breath, aware of the predator that stalked its fluorescent-lit halls.